sPyOpenSource/jcore/images/README.md

 See [BOOTBOOT Protocol](https://gitlab.com/bztsrc/bootboot) for common details.

-- disk-rpi.img.gz: an example image for AArch64 and RaspberryPi 3
+- disk-rpi.img.gz: an example image for AArch64 and RaspberryPi 3 and 4
 - disk-x86.img.gz: an example image for x86_64 (CDROM, BIOS, UEFI)
 - initrd.rom.gz: an example initrd ROM image (for embedded BIOS systems)
 - mkimg.c: is a very simple bootable disk image creator tool